purduesigbots/pros-docs/v5/api/c/vision.rst

 reached:

 - ``ENXIO`` - The given value is not within the range of V5 ports (1-21).
-- ``EACCESS``  - Anothe resources is currently trying to access the port
+- ``EACCESS``  - Another resources is currently trying to access the port

 .. tabs ::
    .. tab :: Prototype